martinvali/Tuum-Internship/README.md

 Vite was used to set up the project and bundle it.

+For the Input components, Mantine UI was used as I have experience with it and it is easy to set up and customize.

 A deployed version of the project can be seen at https://tuumfrontend.netlify.app/

 # Adding flags to the select element